tbela99/uploadManager/README.md

 - element - (*element*) the upload field instance container.
 - file - (*string*) the file name.
-- size - (*int*) file size. if the browser supports XMLHTTPRequest file upload, this wil be the actual file size, otherwise it will be 0.
+- size - (*int*) file size. if the browser supports XMLHTTPRequest file upload, this will be the actual file size, otherwise it will be 0.

 ##### onAbort